Musical notation: Tin Whistle Fingering Charts

-It is being used for six-hole woodwind instruments, basically for Irish Folk Songs.
+It is used for six-hole woodwind instruments, basically for Irish folk songs.
 Tin whistle tabs are particularly useful for those unfamiliar with sheet music notation.

 Music notation on computers

 Unicode

 The Musical Symbols Unicode block encodes an extensive system of formal musical notation.

 The Miscellaneous Symbols block has a few of the more common symbols:

 The Miscellaneous Symbols and Pictographs block has three emoji that may include depictions of musical notes:

 Software

-Many computer programs have been developed for creating music notation (called scorewriters or music notation software).
+Various computer programs have been developed for creating music notation (called "scorewriters" or "music notation software").
 Music may also be stored in various digital file formats for purposes other than graphic notation output.

 Perspectives of musical notation in composition and musical performance

-According to Philip Tagg and Richard Middleton, musicology and to a degree European-influenced musical practice suffer from a 'notational centricity', a methodology slanted by the characteristics of notation.
+According to Philip Tagg and Richard Middleton, musicology and to a degree European-influenced musical practice suffer from a "notational centricity", a methodology slanted by the characteristics of notation.
 A variety of 20th- and 21st-century composers have dealt with this problem, either by adapting standard Western musical notation or by using graphic notation.
-These include George Crumb, Luciano Berio, Krzystof Penderecki, Earl Brown, John Cage, Witold Lutoslawski, and others.
+These include George Crumb, Luciano Berio, Krzysztof Penderecki, Earl Brown, John Cage, Witold Lutoslawski, and others.